synthetos/g2/README.md

 - Added `Linemode` communication protocol, and provide guidance to use linemode for much simpler and more reliable application-level flow control

 - Footer format has changed.
-Checksum is no longer supported and has been removed `(CONFIRM THAT THIS IS A build 100 change and not earlier)`
+Checksum is no longer supported and has been removed

 - Added `ENQ/ACK handshake`.
 If the host sends an ASCII ENQ (0x05) the board should respond with an ACK (0x06).
 This is provided to facilitate automated testing (See Github/Synthetos/tg_pytest)

-- Added `setpoint` to homing to accommodate setting home position for non-zero switches.
+- Homing will now set to the travel value of the positive or negative switch, as determined by the search direction.
+This allows homing to home to a maximum - for example - and set the homed location to the non-zero switche.

 - Exception reports now provide more information about the nature and location of the exception.

 - Made changes to the Status Codes.
 See Status Codes wiki page

 - Removed `{cv:n}` configuration version tag

-- Code level changes are numerous.
-Here are a few:
-  - Added `tinyg_info.h` to isolate revision info from tinyg.h
-  - Removed char_t casts

 #### G sender
 - Provide links to Node G Sender and instruction how to install and use